LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

 Indeed, they look quite different and our re-projected one looks much better in Europe as the areas especially in the north are more realistic and not so stretched as in WGS84.

-Next, we still need to change the crs of our GeoDataFrame into EPSG 3035 as now we only modified the values of the ``geometry`` column.
-We can take use of fiona's ``from_epsg`` -function.

-.. ipython:: python

-    from fiona.crs import from_epsg

-    # Determine the CRS of the GeoDataFrame
-    data_proj.crs = from_epsg(3035)

-    # Let's see what we have
-    data_proj.crs

 Finally, let's save our projected layer into a Shapefile so that we can use it later.

 .. code:: python